 3.2 Overview of Macroeconomic Modelling Frameworks

 In this section, we briefly discuss the features of the main macroeconomic modelling frameworks used to assess the impacts of CE interventions: Leontief IO, macroeconometric IO, and CGE models.
 All approaches start from a multisectoral depiction of the economy based on IO tables, data regularly published by national statistic offices as part of the System of National Accounts (SNA, 2008).
-Models use a system of equations to represent the production of each sector, and interactions amongst economic agents (i.e. households, firms, government) and the rest of the world.

 Input-output (IO) tables describe transaction flows of goods and services, measured either physically or in monetary value, and track the destination of each sector-related output (Leontief 1966, Miller and Blair 2009).
 These outputs are sold either as inputs for other sectors (which demand them for production purposes), or they can be purchased as final products or services by households, firms, the government, and the foreign sector (in the form of private or government consumption, investment, and export).
 In short, IO tables capture the existing interdependencies between the different industries of an economy (or different regional economies).